Bus companies still struggling with driver shortages

 PITTSBURGH (KDKA) -- With kids heading back to school, many will be waiting for the school bus each morning, but what if it doesn't arrive?
 The school bus driver shortage continues to hamper companies across the country.

-Krise Transportation takes care of eight districts in our area and 26 across the state.
+Krise Transportation takes care of 26 districts across the state, including several in southeast Pennsylvania.
 They said this year is better but they still expect some issues because of openings.

 For the past few years, the bus driver shortage makes headlines this time of the summer.
 This is a great concern to parents who rely on bus services, and companies know that.

-Krise Transportation president Tim Krise said the challenge is finding people who will do the job and most importantly work well with children.
+Krise Transportation president Tim Krise told KDKA the challenge is finding people who will do the job and most importantly work well with children.

 "It's the first thing they see every day, the first person, and we want them to have a positive experience when they ride the bus to and from school," he said over Zoom.